numynox/talasius/content/info/activities/hikes/index.en.md

 {{< hike-badges start="Croce di Marone" distance="60 min" duration="5 h" ascent="800 m" >}}

-The giant of the lake. **Monte Guglielmo** (or "Gölem", as the locals say) is a long but rewarding hike.
+The giant of the lake. **Monte Guglielmo** (or _Gölem_, as the locals call it) is a long but rewarding hike.
 On clear days you can see as far as the Apennines.

 {{< wikiloc id="244035696" >}}